 How is Pasteurized Apple Juice Made?

 It all sounds simple.
-To pasteurize apple juice, you must heat the juice to a specific temperature for a particular time.
+To pasteurize apple juice, you must heat the juice to a specific temperature for a particular time which depend on the microorganisms likely to grow in that particular juice.

 For instance, a juice containing yeast spores should be heated to 158°F (70°C) for 15 seconds to kill the spores, whereas you should heat a juice containing E. coli bacteria to 176°F (80°C) for at least 30 seconds.